- Home

 Static stretching involves sitting, standing, or lying in a position that allows certain muscles or muscle groups to remain extended to their greatest length for a period of time – usually 15-30 seconds.

-Health experts say that static stretches should never be done before exercise when your muscles are cold and at their stiffest, as you could end up hurting yourself.
+Static stretches shouldn’t be done before exercise when your muscles are cold and at their stiffest, as you could end up hurting yourself.
 Instead, try doing static stretches after a warm-up.

 Dynamic stretches

-If done in the right way, stretching can also become an effective way to warm up muscles and increase flexibility before an exercise session.
+Stretching can also be an effective way to warm up muscles and increase flexibility before an exercise session.
 This is where dynamic stretches come into play.
-Dynamic stretches are movements that are similar to those performed during an exercise session.
+Dynamic stretches are movements that are similar to those performed during exercise.

 With these, your joints and muscles will still move through the full range of motion repeatedly, but the stretch position isn’t held.
-This helps to prepare your body for exercise by warming up your muscles (and other soft tissues around the joint, especially those that’ll be working hardest during your workout) and increasing blood flow throughout the body.
+This helps to prepare the body for exercise by warming up the muscles (and other soft tissues around the joint) and increasing blood flow throughout the body.

 Examples of dynamic stretches include arm circles and spinal rotations.
-Check out this article from Healthline to see how these and some other dynamic stretches are performed – or have a watch of the video below.
+Check out this article from Healthline to see how these and some other dynamic stretches are performed – or watch the video below.

 Yoga

-Some people find yoga to be a helpful way of incorporating stretching into their daily or weekly routines as it includes a combination of dynamic and static stretches sequenced in a safe and effective way by a qualified instructor.
+Yoga can be a great way to improve flexibility over time as it includes a combination of dynamic and static stretches.
 To find out how to get started, why not check out our introductory guide to yoga?

 A note on injury: While stretching can do wonders for the body, it’s important that you never stretch an injured muscle, as you could make the injury worse.